-In vitro fertilisation is the most common type of reproductive medicine treatment.
-It means ova can be fertilised by spermatozoa outside the woman’s body.
-Embryos are then transferred in order to facilitate implantation.
+In vitro fertilization is the most common treatment in reproductive medicine.
+It means oocytes are fertilised by sperm outside the woman’s body.
+Embryos are then transferred in order to favour implantation.

 - IVF is a versatile procedure.
-The ova that are used can be sourced from the patient or from a donor.
-The semen can be the partner’s semen or donor semen.
+Oocytes used may come from the patient or from a donor.
+The sperm may come from the patient’s partner or from a donor.

 - The technique has made it possible for single women or women in a same-sex relationship to get pregnant (ROPA).

 - It makes it possible to perform pre-implantation genetic diagnosis, a procedure that reduces the risk of giving birth to children with genetic disorders.

 - Success rates are high. (see: statistics in Instituto Bernabeu)

 Our own cutting-edge technology and specialised professional for every therapeutic need:

 Usually, patients can resume their activity the day after egg retrieval or transfer.
 Rare side effects include slight bloating, increased breast tenderness, cramping or constipation.